Slide Two

 Arts & Culture

-Earlier this year I had the great honor of presenting my art installation at the Korea Society.
-Special thanks to president Tom Byrne, board Chair Kathleen Stephens, and all other board members for their strong support and vision.
+I had the great honor of presenting my art installation at The Korea Society.
 The two countries, the United States and Korea, that I call home, are connected by a bridge of dreams.
-Thanks to the Korea Society, which has become one of the major columns of that bridge, which will grow stronger and stronger everyday, and I cannot wait to meet its next traveller.
+Thanks to The Korea Society, which has become one of the major columns of that bridge, which will grow stronger and stronger everyday, and I cannot wait to meet its next traveler.

 Ik-Joong Kang